7cordovac/ejs-small-project/README.md

 ```

 ### Base Goal:
- - Create the "get/show all" and supporting view.
+ - Create the "get/show all" route for professors and supporting view.
 ### Stretch Goal:
- - Create the "get/show one" route and supporting view.
+ - Create the "get/show one" route for professors and supporting view.
 ### Stretch Goal:
- - Create a flow where if on the "get/show all" page, one of the entries is clicked, it is taken to the "get/show one" route.
+ - If on the "get/show all" view, one of the professors is clicked, the user is taken to the "get/show one" route for that professor, which lists all of the seminars that they are teaching at.
+### Stretch Goal:
+ - On the "get/show one" route for professors, list where that professor is from.